saeedNW/node.js-grpc/README.md

 This project Serve as a sample project for interacting with **gRPC** in Node.js.
 There are 3 sub directories in this repository.
-Every one of these directories, has its own project and structure to work and interacting with gRPC system.
+Every one of these directories, has its own project and structure to work and interact with gRPC system.

 ## Sub directories